jimmoffitt/SnowBotDev/docs/tutorial.md

 ![](https://github.com/jimmoffitt/SnowBotDev/blob/master/docs/screenshots/snowbot_features.jpg)

 A fundamental component of any chatbot system is a webapp that reacts to Twitter webhooks and manages 'business' logic for reacting to incoming messages.
 The material below is organized in several sections including tips on getting started with these APIs and overviews of implementing these bot features.

 While much of the narrative is language-agnostic, this material includes many code snippets written in Ruby.
-Since these code examples are very short and have comments, we will provide them as pseudo-code.
-Pseudo-code that hopefully illustrates fundamental concepts that are readily implemented in non-Ruby languages.
+Since these code examples are very short and have comments, they are provided as pseudo-code to illustrate fundamental concepts that are readily implemented in non-Ruby languages.

 We'll start off with a how to get started with these APIs.

 ## Getting started <a id="getting-started" class="tall">&nbsp;</a>

 First off, if you haven't reviewed the Direct Message and Account Activity API documentation, that's the place to start.

 + [Direct Message API](https://developer.twitter.com/en/docs/direct-messages/api-features)
 + [Account Activity API](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview)

-If you are new to building bots with these APIs, please check out our [Accounty Activity Playbook]().
+If you are new to building bots with these APIs, please check out our [Account Activity Playbook]().

 As described in detail [HERE](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/guides/getting-started-with-webhooks), there are several steps of getting started with developing Twitter chatbots:

-* Create Twitter app and generate access keys to use when authenticating Twitter Direct Message and Account Activity API requests.
+* Create a Twitter app and generate access keys to use when authenticating Twitter Direct Message and Account Activity API requests.
-* Get API access.
-Have your Twitter app enabled with the Account Activity API.
+* Have your Twitter app enabled with the Account Activity API.
 For now, you'll need to apply for Account Activity API access [HERE](https://developer.twitter.com/en/apply-for-access).
+Make sure that you include your application ID and to clearly describe your use case when applying.
 * Develop webhook consumer app and set up webhooks
    * Determine client-side URL to receive webhook events.
    * Develop a webhook consumer.
       * Handle CRC challenges from Twitter.
       * Receive webhook events from Twitter.
 * Design and deploy default Welcome Message.

 ### Helper scripts <a id="helper-scripts" class="tall">&nbsp;</a>

 As you develop your chatbot, you'll need to set-up the Account Activity plumbing, and design and generate Direct Messages.
-Much of these actions can be thought of as one-time set-up tasks, but they are actions you'll likely take again as your chatbot evolves.
+Much of these actions can be thought of as one-time setup tasks, but they are actions you'll likely take again as your chatbot evolves.

-* See [this script](https://github.com/jimmoffitt/SnowBotDev/blob/master/scripts/setup_webhooks.rb) to help with setting up your Accounty Activity access.
+* See [this script](https://github.com/jimmoffitt/SnowBotDev/blob/master/scripts/setup_webhooks.rb) to help with setting up your Account Activity access.
 * See [this script](https://github.com/jimmoffitt/SnowBotDev/blob/master/scripts/setup_welcome_messages.rb) to help with managing your Welcome Messages.
-"As a AA API client, I need to a tool to update my default Welcome Message.
+"As an AA API client, I need a tool to update my default Welcome Message.
 I need to set one up to get started, and also will update it as my bot evolves and add new features."

 ## Building webhook consumer <a id="webhook-consumer" class="tall">&nbsp;</a>

-At the highest level, there are two main components of a Twitter chatbot: Twitter Accounty Activity API and the webhook events it sends, and the client-side web app that receives these events and responds with Direct Messages.
-This section will outline what that web app looks like when using the Ruby/sinatra framework.
+At the highest level, there are two main components of a Twitter chatbot: Twitter Account Activity API and the webhook events it sends, and the client-side web app that receives these events and responds with Direct Messages.
+This section will outline what that web app looks like when using the Ruby/Sinatra framework.

 If you haven't already, subscribe your consumer web app using the Account Activity API.

 ### Standing up web app <a id="standing-up" class="tall">&nbsp;</a>
 https://snowbotdev.herokuapp.com/

 To build out the client-side of a Twitter chatbot, you need to deploy a web app with an endpoint to handle incoming webhook events.
 For this project, the ```https://snowbotdev.herokuapp.com/snowbot``` endpoint was registered with Twitter using the Account Activity API:

 + Twitter will POST all Account Activity webhook events to: https://snowbotdev.herokuapp.com/snowbot.
 The event will come in the form of a JSON object.
 + Twitter will also make a GET request to the https://snowbotdev.herokuapp.com/snowbot endpoint when sends a Challenge Response Check (CRC) event.

 These two routes are required, and you also have the option to a web app home page as well.
 When building a Sinatra app, this means building a *controller* that is mapped to the https://snowbotdev.herokuapp.com/snowbot endpoint with these methods: